Gwanggaeto the Great-class destroyer

 The Gwanggaeto the Great-class destroyers, often called KDX-I, are destroyers, but are classified by some as frigates, operated by the Republic of Korea Navy.
-It was the first phase of ROKN's KDX program, in moving the ROK Navy from a coastal defence force to a blue-water navy.
+Their commissioning was the first phase of ROKN's KDX program, in moving the ROK Navy from a coastal defence force to a blue-water navy.

 Development

 The KDX-I was designed to replace the old destroyers in the ROKN that were transferred from the US Navy in the 1950s and 1960s.
 It was thought to be a major turning point for the ROKN in that the launching of the first KDX-I meant that ROKN finally had a capability to project power far from its shores.
 After the launching of the ship, there was a massive boom in South Korean international participation against piracy and military operations other than war.